Customer asks “Do we have the right mix of contract developers?”

 With Semmle, you don’t have to assume

-The customer explored that assumption by looking more closely at the data for Vendor E to examine individual contractors and the ratio of their good coding practice violations to lines of code changed (add, modified, deleted).
+The customer explored that assumption by looking more closely at the data for Vendor E to examine individual contractors and the ratio of their good coding practice problems to lines of code changed (added, modified, deleted).

 Finding 2: Location matters

 The Semmle visualization above shows the results of the customer’s drill down view of the developers from Vendor E. It showed that: